urho3d/urho3d/Readme.txt

 For gcc, execute make (by default, cmake_gcc.sh specifies to make a RelWithDebInfo build.)

-The build process will also convert models from the SourceAssets directory into Bin/Data/Models.
-After the build is complete, the programs can be run from the Bin directory.

 When using Xcode on Mac OS X, select the i386 architecture before building.
 Compiling Urho3D as 64-bit is not supported.

 After the build is complete, the programs can be run from the Bin directory.